carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 :::::::::::::::::::::::::::::::::::::: solution

-A convenient strategy is to time the execution of a single Python function that groups the transfers to and from the GPU and the convolution, as follows:
+An effective strategy is to time the execution of a single Python function that groups the transfers to and from the GPU and the convolution, as follows:

 ~~~python
 def push_compute_pull():